elixir-lang/elixir-lang.github.com/_posts/2014-08-07-elixir-v0-15-0-released.markdown

 Chris has also built an [Elixir Web Installer for Windows](https://github.com/elixir-lang/elixir-windows-setup).
 The web installer checks all available Elixir versions and allows you to pick which one to install.
 It will also fetch and install Erlang in your machine in case it has not been installed yet.

-If you want to give Elixir and the Web Installer a try, you can [download the current version here](https://repo.hex.pm/elixir-websetup.exe).
+If you want to give Elixir and the Web Installer a try, note that the original download link is no longer available, but Windows installers are now available on the [Elixir releases page](https://github.com/elixir-lang/elixir/releases).
 And, if [Chocolatey](https://chocolatey.org/) is your thing, remember you can also install Elixir on Windows by running `cinst elixir`.

 ## Welcome Alexei!